UDST/geocanvasdocs/docs/_build/html/_sources/Theming.txt

 Fill
 ----

-Once you've selected a :guilabel:`Data Source` for Fill by choosing a :guilabel:`Data Set` and :guilabel:`Data Field` you specify how that gets translated into colors on shapes in the :guilabel:`Theme Settings` section.
-This section has three controls: :guilabel:`Colors`, :guilabel:`Intervals` and :guilabel:`Bins`.
+Once you've selected a :guilabel:`Data Source` for Fill by choosing a :guilabel:`Data Set` and :guilabel:`Data Field`, you specify how that gets translated into colors on shapes in the :guilabel:`Theme Settings` section.
+This section has three controls: :guilabel:`Colors`, :guilabel:`Bins` and :guilabel:`Intervals`.

 .. image:: images/layercontrols-fill.png
    :scale: 50 %